Jake Paul vs. Ben Askren: How to watch, start time, weigh-ins and full fight card

 Just hours from now, Jake Paul takes on ex-MMA fighter Ben Askren in a boxing match that promises to break the internet.
 They'll fight on Saturday, April 17, starting around 6 p.m.
 PT/9 p.m.
 ET.

-The Paul brothers have fought multiple times between them, but this one's a little stranger.
+The Paul brothers, Jake and Logan, have fought multiple times between them, but this one's a little stranger.
 Ben Askren fought in MMA and is a former world champion.
 He was primarily a wrestler with rudimentary boxing, but still -- a step up for Jake Paul?

 Here's everything you need to know.